 - The financial or operational damage/risk to UTSA if the need is not satisfied immediately,

-- Why the need was not or could not be anticipated so that products/services could have been purchased following standard procedures, and
+- Why the need was not or could not be anticipated so that standard procedures could have been followed, and

 - The reason and process for selecting the vendor.